 Our Anxious Dog Program helps dogs overcome nervous feelings about factors such as being outdoors, hearing loud noises, being touched or handled, overcoming elevator anxiety, and much more.
-Our science-base methodology uses only positive reinforcement to help your dog become better acclimated to his environment, build confidence, and calm down feelings of being overwhelmed.
+Our science-based methodology uses only positive reinforcement to help your dog become better acclimated to his environment, build confidence, and calm down feelings of being overwhelmed.
 These methods and recommendations have worked very successfully for many other dogs, and we feel confident they will work for yours as well.

 Topics We Cover